c-goosen/za_identity_number/README.md

   * fast-luhn adds generate and complete functions
   * Generate Random ID numbers
   * Generate random luhn numbers of length n
+* 0.0.8
+  * Removed fast-luhn library as pyo3 rust implementation not building for Mac or python greater than 3.8
+  * Simplified library.
+  * Security issues in dependencies updated